a4averma/PyTrai/README.md

 # PyTrai
-Scraps news and updates from trai.gov.in, converts the pdf image to text, summarises it and then inserts it to the Database.
+Scraps notifications from trai.gov.in, converts the pdf image to text, summarises it and then inserts it to the Database.

 ## Credits
 - [OCR.Space](http://ocr.space)